-Get radiation therapy tailored to your needs and schedule at Johnston Health.
+Get radiation therapy tailored to your needs and schedule at UNC Health Johnston.
 You can stay near home in Clayton or Smithfield for the latest technology thanks to our partnership with UNC Rex Healthcare.

 What is Radiation Treatment?

 Radiation kills cancer tumors by using high-energy waves you can’t see or feel.
-At Johnston Health, a linear accelerator sends beams of radiation into your body as you lie on a table.
+At UNC Health Johnston, a linear accelerator sends beams of radiation into your body as you lie on a table.
 This machine can treat cancer almost anywhere in your body.

 Trust your care team to use advanced technology that makes treatment more effective and limits side effects.